stsievert/jem-press/content/index.md

 and requires no configuration: you just start writing content.

 jem-press is designed to be *easy.* Complexity hurts ease... or you could say ease is inversely proportional to complexity, hence the menu image.
+This site generator is designed for you to create a site with ease and to customize the site with almost equal ease.

 ## Features
 * simple, feature minimal (deliberately!)